relishinc/dill-pixel/MIGRATION_GUIDE.md

 HLF is changing!
 We are moving towards

-- a new name for the framework (under discussion)
+- a new name for the framework (Dill Pixel!)
 - hosting on GitHub
 - open sourcing the framework
 - a new website / docs site / code examples